City Guide for: Brihuega, Spain

 Sigüenza

 Step back in time in Sigüenza, a medieval city dominated by its imposing castle, now a Parador hotel.
-Explore the magnificent Sigüenza Cathedral, a blend of Romanesque and Gothic styles, and wander through the charming Plaza Mayor, the heart of the city.
-Don't miss the Casa del Doncel, a beautiful example of Renaissance architecture.
-Sigüenza offers a perfect blend of history, architecture, and tranquility.
+Explore the stunning Sigüenza Cathedral, a mix of Romanesque and Gothic styles, and wander through the charming Plaza Mayor.
+Don't miss the Casa del Doncel, a beautiful example of 15th-century architecture.

 Travel Time